![]() The

 Underground Classics 12 "Gilbert Shelton in 3D"

-WW and the Pigs from Uranus (repr from Hydrogen Bomb Funnies)
+WW and the Pigs from Uranus (reprinted from Hydrogen Bomb Funnies)

 Philbert Desanex’ Dreams (1993)